 4. Include Relevant Keywords

-Another way to come up with the perfect URL for your company is by coming up with domain name ideas for business websites that include keywords.
-Although search engines like Google don’t put as much stock on keywords in domain URLs as they once did, it’s still a great way of telling your audience the kinds of services you provide.
-It can also help you find an unregistered domain name if your brand name is already taken.
+Keywords are an excellent way to come up with the perfect URL for your company.
+Although search engines like Google don’t put as much stock on keywords in domain URLs as they once did, it’s still a great way of telling your audience the services you provide.

-If you’re not sure what keywords to use, try free keyword research tools.
-Just type in a word or phrase related to your business and the tool will provide a list of related keywords people are searching for.
-Not only will this help you improve search engine optimization (SEO) for your website, but it can also be a great source of ideas for your domain URL if you’re not sure where to start.
+If you’re unsure what keywords to use, try free keyword research tools.
+Just type in a word or phrase related to your business, and the tool will provide a list of related keywords people are searching for.
+Not only can this help improve your website’s search engine optimization, but it can also be a great source of ideas for your domain URL if you’re unsure where to start.

 Once you’re noticed, successful marketing requires staying top of mind with your ideal customers.
 Having a name for your domain that is catchy and easy to remember can help, especially if you rely on advertising or word of mouth to build your business.